thomyphan/thomyphan.github.io/_research/resilience.md

 RL agents are commonly trained under idealized condition by assuming a stationary environment.
 In complex domains, such agents can be vulnerable to rare events that are not (frequently) encountered during training thus potentially causing unintended behavior.
 To learn safe behavior, the agent needs to be exposed to such rare events more frequently during training.

-We devise coevolutionary RL algorithms, where the environment is modeled as an adversary which is optimized with evolutionary algorithms to minimize the original RL objective [1].
-The adversarial environment can be used to train robust agents or to test agents of different training processes [2].
+We devise coevolutionary RL algorithms, where the environment is modeled as an adversary which is optimized with evolutionary algorithms to minimize the original RL objective.
+The adversarial environment can be used to train robust agents [1] and evolve in an open-ended manner to provide adequate test cases for self-adaptive systems [2].

 *Publications:*
 [1] [Coevolutionary Reinforcement Learning](https://thomyphan.github.io/publication/2019-06-01-gecco-gabor)